-When the "Total Client Ledger Balance" doesn't exactly match the "Month Ending Account Journal Balance," don't panic; you've found a mistake, and that's what reconciliation is for.
-You can call in a bookkeeper to help you, or make the correction yourself (see Finding and correcting mistakes, below).
-When you've found and corrected the mistake, move on to step 2.
+When the "Total Client Ledger Balance" doesn't exactly match the "Month Ending Account Journal Balance," don't panic; you've found a mistake, and that's what reconciliation is for (see Finding and correcting mistakes, below).
+Bookkeepers and other accounting professionals may have skills that you do not personally possess so relying on a properly supervised assistant to identify and correct mistakes may be prudent and offer a reasonable option for compliance with your recordkeeping duties.
+When a mistake is found and corrected by you, your bookkeeper, or other assistant, move on to step 2.